 The easiest answer is really that any time is a good time to visit London.
 However, the weather and the lower tourist numbers, mean that the shoulder season of spring or autumn are often the best time to visit London.

-Since London is one of the jewels of the world, the quickest and most correct answer to this question is IMMEDIATELY!
-However, each season in London has something different to offer, with different sights and events to enjoy every month.
-In this post we want to tell you about London during different times of the year so that you can decide when the best time to visit London is for you.
+There is so much on offer in each season though in London, with different sights and events to enjoy every month.
+In this post, we want to tell you about London at different times of the year, so that you can decide when the best time to visit London is for you.

 Of all the gardens in London, Kew Gardens is perhaps the most famous, but we also have a special fondness for Hampton Court Palace Gardens.
 Better yet, in May the annual Chelsea Flower Show is held, although tickets to this event are much coveted and sell out well in advance.